A Must Read when the divorce involves real estate!

 “I have dedicated most of my professional career working in the divorce market and helping divorcing clients.
 It is very evident there is a strong disconnect as to how divorce law, tax law and real estate financing all relate during and after the divorce process and how the various pieces truly fit together from a team perspective.
 I am hopeful that you will find this book very informative and that it will help guide you through some of the obstacles typically faced with divorce and real estate as well as solutions to help set you up for success once the divorce is behind you.”

 What our readers have to say

-This divorce book has helped attorneys, financial advisers, mediators and other divorce professionals including real estate and mortgage professionals work with divorcing clients when divorce real estate and mortgage financing are involved.
+Jody's book has helped attorneys, financial advisors, mediators and other divorce professionals, including real estate and mortgage professionals, who work with divorcing clients when divorce real estate and mortgage financing are involved.
 It clearly defines and offers solutions to the clash between family law, taxes, real estate and mortgage financing.